Landlord Eviction Guide: Free eBook

 What happens if the tenant refuses to leave?

-If a tenant refuses to leave after being ordered to do so by the court, follow your state’s standard procedure, usually calling the sheriff so that they can help you recover possession of the unit.
+If a tenant refuses to leave, follow your state's standard eviction process: serve notice, file in court, and proceed to a hearing if needed.
 A holdover tenant might try to claim a right to stay, but unless a new lease is signed, their presence is unauthorized.

 How much does it cost to evict a tenant?